TomHuynhSG/Movie-List-Firestore-iOS-Firebase/README.md

 # Movie List with Firestore for iOS application

-Here is an example how to read and write from a cloud database Firestore using Firebase SDK for iOS application.
+Here is an example how to read from and write to a cloud database Firestore using Firebase SDK for iOS application.

 <p align="center">
   <img width="200" src="https://i.imgur.com/6jovHGu.png">